FrenzyByte/fluidfrenzy/_changelog/index.md

 - Improved default values for Fluid Foam Settings.
 - Improved default values of the Water Shader.
 Defaults to no planar reflections and no vertex displacement.
-- Use the material assigned to the Fluid Surface instead of cloning it.
+- Copy material parameters assigned to the Fluid Surface to cloned material for rendering.
 This allows for easier tweaking and updating the material.
 - Documentation improvements on how to install the package and sample scenes.

 ### Fixed